ScottHMcKean/doc-intelligence-app/README.md

 uv sync --dev
 ```

-### 2. Configure
+### Configure

 Edit `config.yaml` with your:
 - Databricks workspace details
 - Database instance information
 - LLM and embedding endpoints

-### 3. Run
+### Setup and test databricks services

+We have designed an interactive notebook to setup and test databricks services (setup_services.ipynb).
+Run through it to validate that each service is ready to go with the application.

+### Test the application locally

 ```bash
 uv run streamlit run app.py
 ```

-## Development

-This application uses uv for package management and is designed to work with Serverless v3 on Databricks.
-We use pytest for testing.

-### Running Tests
+### Run Tests
 ```bash
 uv run pytest
 ```